Shoreline Erosion: Causes, Prevention, and Control Options

-Even in quite small inland lakes, breaking waves and nearshore currents can dislodge sediments.
-Headlands (points) usually have relatively high erosion rates because the waves, currents and ice attack from all sides and eventually transport the sediments to bays, where they are deposited.
+Even in small inland lakes, breaking waves and nearshore currents can dislodge sediments.
+Headlands (points) usually have relatively high erosion rates because the waves, currents and ice attack from all sides and transport sediments to bays, where they are deposited.
 Bays are usually the most erosion-resistant areas.

 Erosion and the transport and deposition of sediments is a natural process along shorelines.
-Typically, natural erosional processes proceed very slowly, and the plants and animals that live along the shoreline can adjust to these slow changes, maintaining a stable, healthy, productive ecosystem.
-When some catastrophic natural or human disturbance causes this equilibrium to be upset, accelerated erosion can result.
+Erosion is happening gradually and life along the shoreline adapts to gradual changes maintaining a healthy and productive ecosystem.
+A catastrophic natural or human disturbance may cause accelerated erosion.
 Examples of natural disturbances include large trees uprooted by a windstorm, or a flood resulting from a torrential rainstorm.
 Human disturbances include vegetation removal, dredging, filling, or construction on or near the shoreline.

 - A large area of bare soil on a steep, high shoreline bank.

-- A measureable change of the shoreline over some time.
+- A measurable change of the shoreline over the short term.